 - A copy of my Purchase Agreement (which is fully assignable).

 - A copy of my Property Prospectus Report template.

 - A copy of my Wholesaling Checklist (to walk you through each step of the process).

 - Three detailed Video Tutorials explaining how to use each document.

 Again, there's no magic to the documents I use.
 You can easily call up your local attorney and I'm sure they'd be happy to charge you $600/hour to give you a similar set of documents and instructions.

 It took me a long time and a lot of tedious conversations with various legal pros to fine-tune this product.
 These docs were designed to be both simple and user-friendly, all while being sure to include all of the pertinent details that I needed to see in my wholesale deals.

 My goal was to AVOID confusing Buyers, Sellers and Closing Agents about how this process works and to give myself the freedom I needed to feel comfortable doing these types of transactions.
 Over time, I've found that these attributes can go a long way in getting these deals done.
 If you’re serious about adding wholesaling to your growing repertoire of real estate investing strategies – the opportunity is sitting right in front of you.

-Note: When you become an REtipster Email Subscriber (sign-up box below), I’ll send you an instant $30 off “Discount Code” for this item (get it for $67 instead of $97) and if you enroll in the REtipster Club, you'll get access to this item for FREE.
-There's no pressure of course – just want to make sure you're aware.
+Note: When you become an REtipster Email Subscriber (sign-up box below), I’ll send you an instant $20 off “Discount Code” for this item, and if you enroll in the REtipster Club, you'll get access to this item for FREE.
+There's no pressure – just want to make sure you're aware.